nildt/small_dynupdater/README.md

 ## Intention
 * Being client at [twodns.de](http://twodns.de/ "twodns") I had of course to update my ip
-* First I used a small bashscript with curl commands; but I tried to do the same with a c-programm
+* First I used a small bashscript with curl commands; but I tried to do the same with a c-program
 * Look at the *old* small_dynupdater.sh

 ## Making